Serving Clients from Offices in Providence & Middletown

 - Maritime accidents

 Prompt legal action can prove to be the key to a brain injury victim's ability to cope with the lasting effects of an accident.
-Fair compensation can allow the person to receive high-caliber therapy, get housekeeping help if necessary, replace lost income and otherwise do what it takes to live a rewarding life despite living with a disability.
+Fair compensation can allow the person to receive high-caliber therapy, get housekeeping help if necessary, replace lost income, and otherwise do what it takes to live a rewarding life despite living with a disability.

-Imaging To Show Traumatic Brain Injury
+Diagnosing a Traumatic Brain Injury

 There are several diagnostic imaging tools used in traumatic brain injury cases.
 These include: